Warrior Wellness

 Ms. Emma Giantisco

-Ms. G. is in her second year as a SAC at WHRHS.
+Ms. G. is in her third year as a SAC at WHRHS.
 She has previous experience working with students as a school counselor, with adults in outpatient substance use treatment facilities, and as a responder to incidents of sexual assault and domestic violence.
 In addition to being a certified School Counselor and Student Assistance Counselor, she is a Licensed Associate Counselor (LAC).
 Prior to working in the mental health field, she taught high school Spanish and coached cross country and track and field.
 In her personal life, she is an avid traveler, a doughnut enthusiast, an amateur hiker, a plant and tree lover, and an opportunistic dog-petter.
 She aims to serve as a source of support and to provide a place for students to be heard, affirmed, and understood.

 Where can you find Ms. G.?